gionkunz/md-chat-workshop/README.md

 underlying front-end stack is using grunt-watch which is heavily relying on open file handles.
 `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

+### Navigating the code
+There are already some branches prefixed with `step-` which represents a state of the workshop.
+Users with git experience can check them out directly.
+Otherwise there is the `step.sh` script available which can be used with a number (ex. `./step.sh 1`) and it will try to apply all your changes to the step you are about to checkout (in our example `step-1`).

 ### Distribution build

 If you want to produce a distribution ready release of your code there will be a few tasks that should run before.
 This